Duhallow Junior A Hurling Championship: Knockout stage

 Semi-finals: The two group winners and the two runners-up from the group stage contest this round.
 The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion and relegation

 At the end of the championship, the winning team enters the Cork Junior A Hurling Championship and by winning this, they will be promoted to the Cork Premier Junior Hurling Championship for the following season.
 There is no relegation to the Duhallow Junior B Hurling Championship.

 Teams

-As of 2023, the competing teams include:
+2026 teams

+The 9 teams due to compete in the 2026 Duhallow Junior A Hurling Championship are: